Thank you for your interest in volunteering at Animal Services, located in Olympia, WA!

 How old do I have to be?

 You must be at least 14 years old to volunteer at the shelter.
-Junior volunteers, 11-13 years old, must be accompanied by a responsible adult volunteer at all times while at the Shelter, including orientation.
+Junior volunteers, 11-13 years old, must be accompanied by a responsible adult volunteer at all times while at the shelter, including the Volunteer Tour.

 What if I have community service hours to complete?